Iraqi Supreme Court ratifies May election results

 The political uncertainty over the make-up of the new government has raised tensions at a time when public impatience is growing over poor basic services, unemployment and the slow pace of rebuilding after a three-year war with the Islamic State militant group.

+Prime Minister Haider al-Abadi’s government, now serving in a caretaker capacity, welcomed the court’s announcement.

+“The government welcomes the decision by Iraq’s Federal Supreme Court to certify the results of the May 12 parliamentary election.
+This milestone paves the way for the convening of the first session of the new parliament, and subsequently the formation of the new government,” it said in a statement.

-Reporting by Ahmed Aboulenein; Editing by David Goodman
+Reporting by Ahmed Aboulenein; Editing by David Goodman/Mark Heinrich